Olly Murs: 2018–2024: You Know I Know, "That Girl" success and Marry Me

 On 9 January 2018, Murs revealed on his Instagram story to be working on his sixth album.
-In October 2018, Murs announced that his sixth album would be a double album called You Know I Know with one disc featuring new tracks and the second disc continuing singles from Murs' previous albums.
+In October 2018, Murs announced that his sixth album would be a double album called You Know I Know with one disc featuring new tracks and the second disc continuing singles from Murs's previous albums.
 The first single from the album was "Moves" and featured guest vocals from Snoop Dogg and an appearance from Rowan Atkinson as the waiter in the bar as himself.
 The album is compiled of both new and old songs, detailing the title of what his fandom know and what he knows.
 The creation of this album brought new music to his audience and reprised versions of popular songs from his previous albums.

+By April 2019, "That Girl", a bonus track from the deluxe edition of Murs' fifth studio album 24 HRS (2016), had accumulated more than four billion streams and downloads in China.
+Despite not being released as an official single, the song achieved unexpected commercial success after going viral on Chinese social media and music streaming platforms, inspiring numerous cover versions and user-generated content.
+Its popularity led to multiple sales certifications in China and the release of an official remix featuring Chinese producer and singer CORSAK.
+The song became one of Murs' most commercially successful recordings in the country.

 In February 2022, Murs split with label RCA Records.
 On 7 October 2022, Murs released the single "Die of a Broken Heart", which debuted at number 19 on the UK Official Downloads Singles Chart Top 100 a week later.
 Murs also announced the Marry Me Tour for 2023.
 Singles "Die of a Broken Heart" and "I Hate You When You're Drunk" were released, before the parent album, Marry Me, was released on 2 December 2022 and charted at number one on release.

 On 7 May 2023, Murs performed at King Charles III's Coronation Concert, held at Windsor Castle.